-The priority deadline is Aug.
-24, 2018.
-The financial aid office encourages students to complete their file by Aug.
-24 to increase their potential to receive the maximum aid available from each of the financial aid programs and to secure their participation in Rhode Island Promise program.
+We recommend that students apply by December 2018.
+The financial aid office encourages students to complete their file by December to increase their potential to receive the maximum aid available from each of the financial aid programs and to secure their participation in Rhode Island Promise program.

 Students are eligible for Rhode Island Promise if they enroll at CCRI for the semester immediately following their high school graduation or completion of a high school equivalency diploma.

 GED® recipients are eligible for Rhode Island Promise if they enroll at CCRI in the semester immediately following GED® completion and are younger than 19 when they complete the GED® program.

 Yes, noncitizens may qualify for Rhode Island Promise if they meet the criteria to be considered Rhode Island residents.
 Please see the Council on Postsecondary Education’s Residency Policy for details.